Press enter to see results or esc to cancel.

 Rabies Cases Today

-In recent years, Thailand’s rabies average annual mortality rate stands at around 10.
+In recent years, Thailand’s average annual rabies mortality rate stands at around 10.
 Albeit lower than in 1980, rabies still poses an alarming health threat to its citizens to this present day.

-The rabies death toll soared again in 2018 to almost 20 with samples indicating that up to 16% of animals are rabies-infected.
+The rabies death toll soared again in 2018 to almost 20, with samples indicating that up to 16% of animals are rabies-infected.
 The increase in rabies outbreaks in Thailand led to the categorization of 13 ‘rabies red zones’ throughout the country, mostly in the northern and northeastern provinces.

 Causes of Rabies Outbreaks in Thailand

-Symptoms
+Symptoms of Rabies

 Rabies is contracted through direct contact, most commonly through the saliva of an infected animal entering bite wounds.

-Symptoms of rabies usually incubate for two to three months but this period may vary from a week to a year, depending on the location of virus entry and the viral load.
+Symptoms of rabies usually incubate for two to three months, but this period may vary from a week to a year, depending on the location of virus entry and the viral load.
 Initial symptoms include:

 • Fever